LeoJua/PORFOLIO-SQL-2025/README.md

 Form Optimization Project: Automating form-filling processes.
 Web Applications with PHP and JavaScript: Implementations using HTML, CSS, and databases.
 Management and Control Systems: Projects focused on administration and process optimization.
+Each repository includes documentation explaining how the system works.
+In some cases, you'll also find videos demonstrating the functionality of the projects.

 📌 Technologies Used
 Databases: SQL, MySQL
 Programming Languages: JavaScript, PHP, Java
 Frontend: HTML, CSS
 Data Science: Jupyter Notebook
 This repository showcases my skills and experience in development and data analysis.
 Feel free to reach out if you have any questions or suggestions. 🚀